dadasev/yelpcamp/README.md

 # YELPCAMP
 A Yelp clone for Campgrounds.

 Built using JS, MongoDB, Express and various middleware.

 It has user authentication, basic authorization, CRUD operations, follows RESTful convention.

-It's deployed to Heroku:
+Deployed to Heroku:
 safe-stream-93835.herokuapp.com/

 Features
 Authentication:

-User login with username and password
+* User login with username and password;

-Admin sign-up with admin code
+* Admin sign-up with admin code;

 Authorization:

-One cannot manage posts and view user profile without being authenticated
+* One cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+* One cannot edit or delete posts and comments created by other users

-Admin can manage all posts and comments
+* Admin can manage all posts and comments

-Manage campground posts with basic functionalities:
+* Manage campground posts with basic functionalities:

-Create, edit and delete posts and comments
+* Create, edit and delete posts and comments

-Upload campground photos
+* Upload campground photos

 Manage user account with basic functionalities:

-Profile page setup with sign-up
+* Profile page setup with sign-up

-Flash messages responding to users' interaction with the app
+* Flash messages responding to users' interaction with the app

-Responsive web design
+* Responsive web design

 Custom Enhancements
-Update campground photos when editing campgrounds Update personal information on profile page
+* Update campground photos when editing campgrounds
+* Update personal information on profile page

 Built with

 Front-end:
-  ejs
-  Google Maps APIs
-  Bootstrap
+* Bootstrap

 Back-end:
-  express
+* express
-  mongoDB
+* mongoDB
-  mongoose
+* mongoose
-  async
+* async
-  crypto
-  helmet
-  passport
+* passport
-  passport-local
+* passport-local
-  express-session
+* express-session
-  method-override
+* method-override
-  nodemailer
+* nodemailer
-  moment
+* moment
-  cloudinary
-  geocoder
+* geocoder
-  connect-flash
+* connect-flash